-When I wanted to learn more about Bitcoin I spent a few years studying economics and markets, a few more years learning how to code... before realizing that none of that information was really necessary for understanding Bitcoin.
-I had made a fairly time consuming wrong turn.
-It wasn’t until I learned about the concept of systems thinking, and how to frame my understanding of Bitcoin with mental models that I saw success in explaining these complicated concepts to other people quickly, without them having to do time in this rabbit hole with me.
+When I wanted to learn more about Bitcoin I spent a few years studying economics and markets, a few more years learning how to code before realizing that none of that information was all that helpful for understanding Bitcoin.
+I had made a fairly time consuming wrong turn . . .

-I've packaged that up all nice and neat for you in the book Bitcoin Clarity.
-The book has been purchased by hundreds of Bitcoiners, entrepreneurs and investors all looking for a new way to understand Bitcoin.
-And the book hasn't even launched on Amazon yet.
-But seriously, Bezos has enough money anyway.
+I've packaged that up all nice and neat for you in the book.
+Bitcoin Clarity has been purchased by hundreds of readers all looking for a new way to understand Bitcoin.

 We start here to get a firm understanding of the first blockchain.
 What is Bitcoin, and why do we need it

 Think at different levels of abstraction, understand how the metaphors map to the underlying technical details

 Adopt the thinking of an adversarial hacker, identify risk, develop your threat model, and secure your funds

 What is mining and when is it profitable?
 Calculate your electricity costs, hardware, and failure rate

 Self-executing code on the blockchain, advanced transactions, opcodes, and using the lighting network

 Crypto-assets, security tokens vs. tokenized securities, launching tokens for shares, air, or equity

 How to evaluate opportunities in this new industry, white papers, research, analyze, technical, and legal viability